 Train the Trainer

-The content is highly participative and reflects the premise that people learn best by doing.
-You design and deliver four short training sessions during the course.
-These are videoed so you see yourself as others see you.
+This programme is highly practical and experiential: you build your trainer ‘muscles’ best by doing, reflecting, iterating.
 You both give and receive feedback.
-Step by step you are taken through every step necessary to run your own professional training programme.
+Step by step you are taken through everything necessary to run your own professional training programme.

 At the end of the programme participants will: